XRPLF/xrpl-dev-portal/docs/infrastructure/installation/install-clio-on-ubuntu.md

             ip = 0.0.0.0
             protocol = ws
             ```

+            {% admonition type="warning" name="Caution" %}
+            Make sure your network firewall is configured not to forward outside requests on this port to your `rippled` server unless you intend to serve API requests to the general public.
+            {% /admonition %}

         * Open a port to handle gRPC requests and specify the IP(s) of Clio server(s) in the `secure_gateway` entry.